lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

       description
         "Target Value";
     }
-    leaf position {
+    leaf indicia {
       type uint16;
       description
-        "If only one element, position is 0.
-Otherwise, position is the the order in the matching list, starting at 1.";
+        "Indicia gives the position in the matching-list.
+If only one element is present, indicia is 0.
+Otherwise, indicia is the the order in the matching list, starting at 0.";
     }
   }
 ~~~~~